Free Incorporation when you bundle with Accounting

 Yes

-Which Singapore passes let you open a business bank account?
+Which Singapore passes allow you to open a business bank account?

 Employment Pass (EP)